How to be an Effective Caseworker

 Audience: MPs' caseworkers and councillors

 Being a councillor or MP's caseworker can be one of the most impactful and rewarding jobs in politics, but there is little formal training available to help you help constituents.

 Councillors and caseworkers are on the front line, often acting as the first point of contact for constituents facing serious problems, some of whom can be in distress: asylum seekers who need urgent advice on finding somewhere to live; vulnerable people whose benefits have been stopped or delayed for no apparent reason; or council tenants living in homes that are in need of urgent repair.

-The day will run from 10am to 4pm and will cover:
+The training course will run across two mornings and will cover:

 How to manage casework: what to prioritise and why